KakaoFarm/unan-python-algorithm-study/README.md

 # unanAlgorithmStudy

 ## Unan Personal Algorithm Study Repository
-Welcome!
+Welcome my repsoitory!
+In my repository, there are solutions of algorithm problems and feedback...

 ## Purpose

-The king of algorithm ...
+1. The king of algorithm ...
+2. Solve many algorithm problems...

 ## Theme

+- Python Basic
 - greedy
+- DFS/BPS